The Foreigner poster

 The inciting incident occurs at 12 minutes when A bomb explodes outside a bank, killing Fan and 18 others.
 Quan survives but watches helplessly as his daughter dies.
 The terrorist attack destroys his world and purpose for living, awakening his buried past as a former Special Forces operative..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Quan sets off a bomb in Hennessy's office bathroom as a warning - a controlled explosion that proves his capability without killing anyone.
+This reveals the protagonist's commitment to Quan sets off a bomb in Hennessy's office bathroom as a warning - a controlled explosion that proves his capability without killing anyone.
 This active choice to become a vigilante marks his irreversible entry into a world of violence and his transformation from grieving father to hunter., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Quan learns the full truth about the bombers but is captured and brutally beaten by Hennessy's enforcer McGrath.
 Near death, Quan faces the possibility that he will die without justice for Fan.
 His mission appears to have failed, and the bombers will escape.
 Metaphorical death of hope., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.